• Home

 • In a bowl, thoroughly stir together the flour, baking powder, baking soda and salt

-• In a mixing bowl, using an electric mixer, beat together the clarified butter (or shortening) and regular butter until creamy.
-Add both sugars and continue beat just until blended.
-Add egg and vanilla and beat just until blended.
-By hand, stir in the flour mixture.
-When blended, stir in the chocolate chips and nuts (if using).
+• In a mixing bowl, using an electric mixer, beat together the cooled clarified butter and cold butter until creamy.
+Add both sugars and continue to beat just until blended.
+Add egg and vanilla and beat just until blended, scraping the side of teh bowl thoroughly.

 Notes